mathieu2em/scrumRandomChooser/README.md

 # Scrum Random Chooser

 The main goal of the *Scrum Random Chooser* app is to automatically and randomly select the next person who will speak during the scrum.
+It will also be packaged with an integrated timer to keep track of how long each team member will speak (optional)

 # TODO